snowplow-archive/snowplow.github.com/_posts/2015-09-16-schema-guru-0.4.0-released.md

 <h2 id="comment">4.
 Redshift object comments</h2>

 [Amazon Redshift] [redshift] is based on PostgreSQL 8.0.2 and thus they have many similarities and shared features.
-One nice feature PostgreSQL has is comments on all sort of internal objects, like tables, data bases, views etc.
+One powerful feature of PostgreSQL is the ability to `COMMENT ON` on all sort of internal objects, such as tables, data bases, views etc.

-Redshift [has] [comment-on] this feature too, but documentation states that we cannot retrieve these comments with SQL query.
-After some research here at Snowplow we discovered that this is not true and table comments can be retrieved with query like this:
+Redshift also has the [COMMENT ON] [comment-on] syntax, although the documentation states that we cannot retrieve these comments with a SQL query.
+After some research we discovered that in fact table comments can be retrieved like so:

 {% highlight sql %}
 SELECT description FROM pg_description WHERE objoid = 'schema.table'::regclass
 {% endhighlight %}

-Now `ddl` command of Schema Guru generates `COMMENT ON` statement for each Redshift table containing Iglu URI with schema version.
+The `ddl` command of Schema Guru now generates `COMMENT ON` statement for each Redshift table containing the full Iglu URI used to generate this table.
+In the future we will use this metadata to drive automated table migrations.
-This metadata can be used to determine which version of schema currently deployed in Redshift and how we can upgrade it.

 <h2 id="length">5.
 Support for minLength and maxLength properties</h2>

-From the beginning `ddl` subcommand used `minLength` and `maxLength` properties of string schemas to determine whether column has type `CHAR` (fixed-length) or which `VARCHAR` size it has otherwise.
+From the beginning the `ddl` subcommand has used `minLength` and `maxLength` properties of string schemas to determine whether column has type `CHAR` (fixed-length) or which `VARCHAR` size it has otherwise.

-Taking this in account it's strange to not generate `minLength` and `maxLength` properties with `schema` subcommand.
-Now we've fixed that issue and all strings in JSON Schemas has these properties.
+Given this, it was an omission that the `schema` subcommand does not generate `minLength` and `maxLength` properties.
+In this version we have fixed this, and all strings in JSON Schemas now have these properties.

-Be aware that it can produce too strict JSON Schema if you process very small set of instances.
-For this case we provide `--no-length` option:
+** Be aware that it can produce too strict JSON Schema if you process very small set of instances.** For this case we provide `--no-length` option:

 {% highlight bash %}
 $ ./schema-guru-0.4.0 schema --no-length /path/to/few-instances
 {% endhighlight %}

-No `minLength` nor `maxLength` will appear in result JSON Schema.
+No `minLength` nor `maxLength` will appear in the resulting JSON Schema.

 <h2 id="edge-cases">6.
 Edge cases in DDL generation</h2>

-Sometimes it isn't easy to precisely map very powerful and dynamic set of rules of JSON Schema to static DDL.
+It can sometimes be a challenge to precisely map very powerful and dynamic set of rules of JSON Schema to static DDL.
 Edge cases are infinite, and we coninuosly working on finding and solving these cases.

 Now Schema Guru can process object schemas without `properties` property.